ajLapid718/TTP-PIS-Summer-2020-Assignment-0-Fundamentals-Of-JavaScript/01-titleCaseEdit/titleCaseEdit.md

 _An additional example_:

 ```
-GIVEN: "the Boy who Cried wolf" as an argument
+GIVEN: "the Boy who Cried wolf" as `title`
 WHEN: Invoking titleCaseEdit("the Boy who Cried wolf")
 THEN: We output "The Boy Who Cried Wolf"
 ```